danielsreichenbach/mopaq/README.md

 ## ✨ What is this?

-MPQ (Mo'PQ or Mike O'Brien Pack) is the archive format used by Blizzard Entertainment's games including World of Warcraft, Diablo, and StarCraft.
+MPQ (Mo'PaQ or Mike O'Brien Pack) is the archive format used by Blizzard Entertainment's games including World of Warcraft, Diablo, and StarCraft.
 This library allows you to:

 - Read existing MPQ archives
 - Create new MPQ archives